percona/pmm-doc/docs/personal_data_handling.md

 - Database host to PMM Server
 - PMM Server to Percona Cloud
-- PMM Server to remote DB (optionally, depends on configuration provided by the user).
+- PMM Server to remote database or optionally, depending on user configuration